-The enclosed information is provided to you in order to address important issues, policies, procedures and resources at the State University of New York New Paltz.
+The enclosed information is provided to you in order to address important issues, policies, and resources at the State University of New York New Paltz.

 Please read this important information and keep it for your reference.
-If you are enrolled in future semesters, you will receive a brief reminder of these policies and can access future updates on the Web or from the Office of the Vice President for Student Affairs.
+If you are enrolled in future semesters, you will receive a brief reminder of these policies and can access future updates on the SUNY New Paltz Website.